Come and meet us at our Postgraduate Open Event on Wednesday 22 February 2023.

 At Kent there is particular interest in the use of nonparametric methods including quantile regression and Bayesian nonparametric approaches.
 Application areas include modelling of the business cycle and capacity utilisation, calculating sovereign credit ratings, modelling of stock return data, and predicting inflation.

-Students often go into careers as professional statisticians in industry, government, research and teaching but our programmes also prepare you for careers in other fields requiring a strong statistical background.
+Students often go into careers as professional statisticians or data scientists in industry, government, research and teaching but our programmes also prepare you for careers in other fields requiring a strong statistical background.
 You have the opportunity to attend careers talks from professional statisticians working in industry and to attend networking meetings with employers.

 Our graduates have started careers in diverse areas such as the pharmaceutical industry, financial services and sports betting.